cimdalli/redux-ts/README.md

 - As generic parameter, it requires store state type in order to match given reducers and the state.
 - Any number of middleware, enhancer or reducer can be used to build the state.
 - `mapStoreToProps` is a dummy method that returns passed parameter again.
 This method can be used to map store object to props which are consumed from connected components.
 Return type is `MapStateToPropsParam` which is compatible with [connect](https://react-redux.js.org/api/connect).
+- `connected` function is also another dummy function that wraps original [connect](https://react-redux.js.org/api/connect) function but with implicit type resolution support.
+Problem with original one, when you connect your component with connect method, it is trying to resolve typing by matching signature you passed as parameters to connect _(mapStateToProps, mapDispatchToProps)_ and component own properties.
+If you are using explicit typing mostly, it is totally fine to use original one.
+But if you are expecting implicit type resolution, original connect is failing and resolving inner component type as `never`.

 ### Actions